Taicanium/CCSim/KNOWN.md

 Per the above, perhaps create an install script for CCSim that would handle determining the resident OS and downloading the dependencies accordingly.

 Work on implementing an autosave feature.
-Earlier (buggy) versions had one (which was even buggier than the rest of the program), but it was removed on account of being so buggy as to be worthless.
+Earlier versions had one (which was even buggier than the rest of the program), but it was removed on account of being so buggy as to be worthless.

+Store event data in a temporary data file the same way we now store genealogical data.
+This would eliminate the last major source of memory leakage.

 # To-do